papinet/papiNet-API/3.0.0/paper-board-pulp-warehouse-logistics.md

 #### Interaction 1 of Scenario A (Get all active orders)

-The authenticated _logistic supplier_ sends an API request to the _supplier_ in order to receive all active orders according to the query parameters and orders containing logistics supplier location code within delivery leg:
+The authenticated _logistics supplier_ sends an API request to the _supplier_ in order to receive all active orders according to the query parameters and orders containing logistics supplier location code within delivery leg:

 ```text
 curl --request GET \